MicrosoftLearning/mslearn-openai/Instructions/Exercises/06-use-own-data.md

     - **Region**: *Select the same region as your Azure OpenAI resource*
     - **Redundancy**: Locally-redundant storage (LRS)

-1. When the resource is created, return to Azure OpenAI Studio and select **Create a new Azure Cognitive Search resource** with the following settings.
+1. While the storage account resource is being created, return to Azure OpenAI Studio and select **Create a new Azure Cognitive Search resource** with the following settings.
 Anything not specified leave as the default.

     - **Subscription**: *Your Azure subscription*
     - **Resource group**: *Select the same resource group as your Azure OpenAI resource*